-We develop the T2F deep learning model to reconstruct flow fields from the Lagrangian trajectories of self-propelling agents.
-The T2F model adopts an encoder-decoder architecture comprising a Vision Transformer (ViT) as the encoder and a Convolutional Neural Network (CNN) as the decoder (see figure \ref{fig_network}).
-Encoder-decoder architectures are widely employed in deep learning, particularly in natural language processing \citep{badrinarayanan2017segnet} and computer vision \citep{cho2014nmt}.
+We develop the T2F deep-learning model to reconstruct flow fields from the Lagrangian trajectories of self-propelling agents.
+The T2F model adopts an encoder--decoder architecture comprising a ViT as the encoder and a CNN as the decoder (see figure \ref{fig_network}).
+Encoder--decoder architectures are widely employed in deep learning, particularly in natural language processing \citep{badrinarayanan2017segnet} and computer vision \citep{cho2014nmt}.
 The encoder transforms the input sequence into a set of high-dimensional feature representations, which are subsequently utilised by the decoder to generate the desired output.
 Such architectures have been successfully applied to aerodynamic feature extraction under extreme conditions \citep{fukami2023grasping}.